mvrzan/salesforce-data-cloud-ecommerce/README.md

 The application is built with React so it is a Single Page Application (SPA) that connects to the FakeStore API to fetch data asynchronously.
 The fetched data are various e-commerce products that are then filtered and displayed to the user in various categories.

-During the page load process, a `<script>` tag references a Salesforce Data Cloud JavaScript SDK that gets pulled from an content delivery network (CDN) and gets loaded on the website and added to the `window` object.
+In the header of the page, there is a [settings/cog icon](#script-configuration) that opens a modal window.
+In there you can paste your Data Cloud tenant endpoint for the JavaScript file to be loaded onto the page.
+Once you click on **Save changes**, the Data Cloud JavaScript file will be fetched from the CDN and added into the `<script>` tag and added to the `window` object.
+This logic is executed by the [useScript](/src/components/hooks/useScript.ts) hook.

+**NOTE**: The purpose behind the settings option is to allow developers to easily install this application and add your Data Cloud tenant endpoint with ease.

 To track various events aforementioned previously, a custom react hook was created called [useSalesforceInteractions](/src/components/hooks/useSalesforceInteractions.ts) that returns an object with various event tracking functions.